 Never has the absence of confirmed leaders seemed more pronounced than now.
-All three agencies were being led by acting officials on Jan.
-6, when extremist Trump supporters who embrace the president’s false claims of election fraud stormed the U.S. Capitol to demand that lawmakers dispute President-elect Joe Biden’s victory.
+All three agencies were being led by acting officials in the run-up to the at the Capitol on Jan.
+6, when extremist Trump supporters who embrace the president’s false claims of election fraud stormed the building to demand that lawmakers dispute President-elect Joe Biden’s victory.

 The events left five people dead, prompted the second impeachment of Trump in just over a year and raised questions about how the federal government prepared for threats that in many cases were posted openly online.
 Now the agencies are preparing for Wednesday’s inauguration in an environment of increased security threats.